 War Picture Library Books – forgotten war comics with vintage illustrations

 124 pages plus extra gallery showcasing Air Ace covers.

-Illustrated by Hugo Pratt, story by Donne Avenell.
+Illustrated by Ian Kennedy, story by Donne Avenell.

 Two true stories of aviation heroism: Never Say Die and Steel Bats, set during the Battle of Britain in 1940, drawn by Ian Kennedy.
 A talented pilot who defends his country against immense obstacles, both technical and personal.
 A squadron undertakes heart-stopping missions to combat intense night-time assaults.
 Set against the backdrop of the Battle of Britain this enthralling collection of aviation and heroism features daredevil pilots and the lengths they go to, to stop the Luftwaffe.